The Young Doctors: Cultural impact

 Although The Young Doctors was obviously low-budget and the limitations of the fast-turnaround production schedule sometimes crept into the programme, it was immensely popular during the late 1970s in Australia.
 One highlight episode of this period was the Wedding Day of Tania (Judy McBurney) to Tony Garcia (Tony Alvarez) in March 1978.
 The producers splashed out on an OB unit, and a rare church wedding took place with the wedding photos gracing all of the week's TV magazine covers.
 In a 2006 interview, Judy McBurney, who played Tania, commented; "I thought Young Doctors was a beautiful show.
 I felt it was innocent, sweet, and a good show...and I think that's why people remember it".

 One of the programmes most popular doctors was Ben Fielding, played by Eric Oldfield.
 He was also Male Model of the Year in 1977 and became the second man to appear naked in a centre spread for Cleo magazine whilst appearing in the show.
 The actor fondly recalls the photo shoot on a reunion documentary available on both the Umbrella and ViaVision DVD releases, where he describes the pictures as "taboo" because "it wasn't acceptable back then for men to be taking all their clothes off".
 Oldfield also commented that the pictures have since garnered a popular cult following amongst gay men.

-Another notable actor, a very young Russell Crowe, appeared in his first acting role in The Young Doctors.
+Another notable actor, Russell Crowe, appeared in his first acting role in The Young Doctors.
 In an episode originally aired in 1977, appropriately, he played a young boy called Russell.

 During the 1970s, a number of actors appearing in the show also had singing careers, preempting a similar fad for "singing soap stars" a decade later with another Grundy soap opera, Neighbours.
 Early episodes featured singers including Jewel Blanch, Mark Hembrow, Bartholomew John, Mark Holden and Judi Connelli.
 Possibly due to the fast production schedule, and filming six months in advance of transmission dates, contemporary cultural references are rare in The Young Doctors, however, in a very early 1977 episode, Sister Gibbs briskly remarks; "...casualty is busier than an ABBA concert today".
 The reference to ABBA is likely due to the fact that their 1977 film, Abba: The Movie, was at the same time being produced by Reg Grundy Productions.

 Also extremely popular in the United Kingdom, the success of The Young Doctors here is notable because it didn't air in Britain contemporaneously with Australian broadcasts.
 Most ITV regions did not start showing it until after it had ended in Australia in March 1983.
 It therefore looked somewhat dated compared with more recent Australian serials that were airing at the same time (namely, Sons and Daughters), nevertheless, it became so popular, a fan club was formed, which was active for several years well into the 1990s.